 CRISPR Therapeutics Presents Data at the Society for Immunotherapy of Cancer (SITC) 37th Annual Meeting

-/EIN News/ -- ZUG, Switzerland and BOSTON, Nov.
-10, 2022 (GLOBE NEWSWIRE) -- CRISPR Therapeutics (Nasdaq: CRSP), a biopharmaceutical company focused on creating transformative gene-based medicines for serious diseases, today presented data for CTX130™ for the treatment of relapsed or refractory renal cell carcinoma (RCC) as an oral presentation delivered by City of Hope’s Sumanta Pal, M.D.
+ZUG, Switzerland and BOSTON, Nov.
+10, 2022 (GLOBE NEWSWIRE) -- CRISPR Therapeutics CRSP, a biopharmaceutical company focused on creating transformative gene-based medicines for serious diseases, today presented data for CTX130™ for the treatment of relapsed or refractory renal cell carcinoma (RCC) as an oral presentation delivered by City of Hope's Sumanta Pal, M.D.
 Additionally, together with collaborators at the Moffitt Cancer Center, the Company presented preclinical data in a poster presentation demonstrating the potential of potency-enhanced anti-CD83 CAR-T cells in preventing relapse in acute myeloid leukemia (AML).

 "We are very pleased by the encouraging data from our first-in-human clinical trial exploring CD70-targeting CAR-T cell therapy in clear cell RCC.
 In this trial, treatment with CTX130 resulted in a durable complete response, and the trial demonstrated a favorable disease control rate overall.
 We remain excited by the results presented today for the CTX130 trial for the treatment of relapsed or refractory RCC," said Phuong Khanh (P.K.)
 Morrow, M.D., FACP, Chief Medical Officer of CRISPR Therapeutics.
 "Additionally, we presented a poster highlighting preclinical data that demonstrates that CRISPR-edited allogenic anti-CD83 CAR-T cells show potent activity in models of AML and can be a promising CAR-T target for the treatment of AML."